victorgabillon/parsley/README.md

 ### Basic Example

-Define your dataclasses and use `create_parsley` to create a parser:
+Define your dataclasses and use `create_parsley` to create a parser, then instantiate the dataclass from (for instance) a yaml conf file:

 ```python
 from dataclasses import dataclass